sarahjburton/MCB185-2022/GUMPY.md

 Some people prefer programming in an Integrated Development Environment (IDE).
 Popular IDEs for Python include IDLE, PyCharm, Spyder and Eclipse.
-IDEs can make debugging easier as they automatically place your cursor and lines with bugs and let you manually inspect variable contents.
+IDEs can make debugging easier as they automatically place your cursor at lines with bugs and let you manually inspect variable contents.
 While IDEs may make your Python programming more efficient, they separate you from Unix.
 Since one of the reasons you are taking this course is to learn some Unix, I don't recommend